-283 (c) a person who-(i) imports, or on reasonable grounds is suspected of having imported, goods into the Republic without complying with this Act; or (ii) is in the process of exporting, or on reasonable grounds is suspected of being in the process of exporting, goods from the Republic without complying with this Act; (d) a person who- (i) imports, or on reasonable grounds is suspected of having imported, prohibited, restricted or sectorally controlled goods into the Republic in contravention of any legislation applicable to such prohibited, restricted or sectorally controlled goods; 10 (ii) is in the process of exporting, or on reasonable grounds is suspected of being in the process of exporting, prohibited, restricted or sectorally controlled goods from the Republic in contravention of any legislation applicable to such prohibited, restricted or sectorally controlled goods; or (iii) is found in possession of, or on reasonable grounds is suspected of being in possession of, any prohibited, restricted or sectorally controlled goods in contravention of any legislation applicable to such prohibited, 15 restricted or sectorally controlled goods; (e) a person who- (i) diverts, or on reasonable grounds is suspected of having diverted, 20 imported goods for home use; (ii) in any way smuggles or on reasonable grounds is suspected of smuggling, goods into or out of the Republic; or (iii) is found in possession of, or on reasonable grounds is suspected of being in possession of, any goods diverted for home use or smuggled into or that are being smuggled out of the Republic; 25 (f) a person who has been arrested by a customs officer and who has escaped from lawful custody, if found within five calendar days of such an escape; (g) person found impersonating a customs officer; or (h) person who wilfully obstructs an officer in the execution of his or her duty.
-30 Arrest of person under authority of warrant 736.
-(1) The customs authority may apply to any magistrate for a warrant authorising the arrest of a specific person.
-(2) A magistrate may issue a warrant in terms of subsection (1) only on written (2) A magistrate may issue a warrant in terms of subsection (1) only on written application by the customs authority setting out under oath or affirmation- (a) the offence that has allegedly been committed by the person concerned; (b) the grounds on which the person in respect of whom the warrant is being applied for is reasonably suspected of having committed the alleged offence; and (c) that the offence was allegedly committed within the area of jurisdiction of that magistrate.
+- (a) the on-board operator of a vessel, aircraft, train, railway carriage or vehicle who refuses- - (i) to comply with a lawful command of a customs officer to bring the vessel or vehicle to a stop or to land the aircraft; or - (ii) to allow a customs officer to board the vessel, aircraft, train, railway carriage or vehicle for the purpose of enforcing this Act or a tax levying Act; - (b) a person who in contravention of this Act- - (i) entered or is suspected of having entered the Republic otherwise than through a place of entry; or - (ii) is attempting or suspected of attempting to leave the Republic otherwise than through a place of exit; - (c) a person who- - (i) imports, or on reasonable grounds is suspected of having imported, goods into the Republic without complying with this Act; or - (ii) is in the process of exporting, or on reasonable grounds is suspected of being in the process of exporting, goods from the Republic without 30 complying with this Act; - (d) a person who- - (i) imports, or on reasonable grounds is suspected of having imported, prohibited, restricted or sectorally controlled goods into the Republic in contravention of any legislation applicable to such prohibited, restricted 35 or sectorally controlled goods; - (ii) is in the process of exporting, or on reasonable grounds is suspected of being in the process of exporting, prohibited, restricted or sectorally controlled goods from the Republic in contravention of any legislation applicable to such prohibited, restricted or sectorally controlled goods; or 40 - (iii) is found in possession of, or on reasonable grounds is suspected of being in possession of, any prohibited, restricted or sectorally controlled goods in contravention of any legislation applicable to such prohibited, restricted or sectorally controlled goods; - (e) a person who- - (i) diverts, or on reasonable grounds is suspected of having diverted, imported goods for home use; - (ii) in any way smuggles or on reasonable grounds is suspected of smuggling, goods into or out of the Republic; or - (iii) is found in possession of, or on reasonable grounds is suspected of being 50 in possession of, any goods diverted for home use or smuggled into or that are being smuggled out of the Republic; - (f) a person who has been arrested by a customs officer and who has escaped from lawful custody, if found within five calendar days of such an escape; - (g) person found impersonating a customs officer; or - (h) person who wilfully obstructs a customs officer in the execution of his or her duty.

+Arrest of person under authority of warrant

+736. (1) The customs authority may apply to any magistrate for a warrant authorising the arrest of a specific person.

+(2) A magistrate may issue a warrant in terms of subsection (1) only on written application by the customs authority setting out under oath or affirmation-

+(a) the offence that has allegedly been committed by the person concerned;

+- (b) the grounds on which the person in respect of whom the warrant is being applied for is reasonably suspected of having committed the alleged offence; and - (c) that the offence was allegedly committed within the area of jurisdiction of that 10 magistrate.

 (3) A warrant of arrest issued by a magistrate as contemplated in subsection (2) may be executed by any customs officer and the customs officer executing such warrant must do so in accordance with the terms thereof.